 Why has my memory been affected?

-Your short-term memory is like a temporary storehouse for information.
+- Short-term memory is like a temporary storehouse for information.
 It allows you to remember things just long enough for you to use them.
 When you read a telephone number, for example, you use your short-term memory to remember it for the few seconds it takes you to dial.
-Some people also call this your working memory.
+This is also known as working memory.

 Emotional problems like anxiety can also make it hard to concentrate.
 This can make you feel as if you have memory problems.